ADAMANT Messenger Price Up 248.7% Over Last Week (ADM)

 - DasCoin (DASC) traded down 2.4% against the dollar and now trades at $0.0161 or 0.00000201 BTC.

 ADAMANT Messenger is a distributed proof-of-stake (dPOS) coin that uses the DPoS hashing algorithm.
-Its launch date was January 1st, 2018.
+It launched on January 1st, 2018.
 ADAMANT Messenger’s total supply is 103,850,269 coins and its circulating supply is 83,708,259 coins.
 ADAMANT Messenger’s official Twitter account is @

 and its Facebook page is accessible here.
-ADAMANT Messenger’s official website is adamant.im.
+The official website for ADAMANT Messenger is adamant.im.

 Buying and Selling ADAMANT Messenger

-ADAMANT Messenger can be traded on the following cryptocurrency exchanges: IDCM, BiteBTC and Bit-Z. It is usually not presently possible to purchase alternative cryptocurrencies such as ADAMANT Messenger directly using US dollars.
-Investors seeking to acquire ADAMANT Messenger should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+ADAMANT Messenger can be purchased on these cryptocurrency exchanges: Bit-Z, BiteBTC and IDCM.
+It is usually not presently possible to purchase alternative cryptocurrencies such as ADAMANT Messenger directly using U.S. dollars.
+Investors seeking to acquire ADAMANT Messenger should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase ADAMANT Messenger using one of the aforementioned exchanges.

 Receive News & Updates for ADAMANT Messenger Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ADAMANT Messenger and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.